stephan-nordnes-eriksen/BOB/README.md

 //=> <ul><li>1</li><li>2</li><li>3</li></ul>
 ```

-Here you see `BOB.data` which is a special variable which represend the individal data points when the chain in being executed.
+Here you see `BOB.data` which is a special variable which represents the individual data points when the chain in being executed.
 It can be used for anything within the scope of the `do`, eg.

 ```js